A study from AARP shows that tolerance for LGBTQ people is growing among older generations.

 “In contrast to former generations, today’s grandparents are more accepting of their grandchildren’s different sexualities as well, with a majority saying they would support an LGBT grandchild.”

-Non-binary identities still lag behind, however, with only 26% saying they’d suppose a non-binary grandchild — although 43% of those asked agreed that girls and boys should be raised the same.
+Non-binary identities still lag behind, however, with only 26% saying they’d support a non-binary grandchild — although 43% of those asked agreed that girls and boys should be raised the same.

 The vast majority also agreed that it was important to raise strong, independent women.